noraworld/issue-recorder/README.md

 [^pvt_1234567]: Tevin
 ```

-**NOTE**: You can use the regular expression.
+**NOTE**: You can use the regular expression in `partial_content_start_string` and `partial_content_end_string`.
 In other words, if you want to use characters treated in the regular expression as those characters, you need to sanitize them.
+You don't have to escape `/`.

 #### Special identifier for `notification_comment`
 You can use the following special identifiers for `notification_comment`.